Maria Minogarova

-Maria Albertovna Minogarova (Russian: Мария Альбертовна Миногаровa, born March 15, 1989, Krasnodar, RSFSR) is a Russian model, blogger, YouTuber and TV presenter.
+Maria Albertovna Minogarova (Russian: Мария Альбертовна Миногаровa, born 15 March 1989, Krasnodar, RSFSR), also known as Masha, is a Russian model, blogger, YouTuber and TV presenter.

 Early life

 Maria was born in the city of Krasnodar in 1989.

 Career

 In 2011, she took part in the first season of Top Model po-russki under her nickname Masha, where she came in fourth place.
 After the show, she worked as a model in Milan.

 In 2018, she took part in an episode of the travel show Oryol i Reshka, where, together with Zhanna Badoeva, they visited Kaliningrad.
-This season was devoted to the cities of Russia.
-Maria showed how you could relax in Kaliningrad, having only $100.
-She then co-hosted the second season with Maria Gorban.
+The season was devoted to the cities of Russia.
+Maria showed how people could relax in Kaliningrad with only US$100.
+She co-hosted the second season with Maria Gorban.

 Also in 2018, she became the presenter of the Russian version of the show Project Runway, which is broadcast on the TV channel Friday!.

-In April 2018, Maria became the ideological inspiration of all Russian-speaking girls whose height is 180 cm and above, she is 185 cm tall.
+In April 2018, Maria became the ideological inspiration of many Russian-speaking girls whose height is 180 cm and above, she is 185 cm tall.
 Maria headed the social project I Am Above This, for which in November 2018 received the "Case of the Year" award on the "Glamour.
-Woman Of The Year.".
+Woman Of The Year".

-In March 2019, Masha released the film Track on her YouTube Channel.
+In March 2019, she released the film Track on her YouTube Channel.

 In January 2020, the comedy film Marathon of Desires was published with Agela Tarasova, Kirill Nagiyev and Maria in the lead roles.
 Dasha Charusus wrote the script with Alexander Gudkov, who was also the director.